 This quote describes everything about Dr. Faisal Khosa.
 He is not only a great mentor but also an honest and a humble person.
-He is always an email or a call away, ready and willing to help young physicians.
+He is always an email or a call away, ready and willing to help students and young physicians.
 He teaches in such a way that inspires, encourages and motivates.
 He has taught me not only what to think but also how to think.
 I am lucky to have him as a mentor.

 Some things you can’t learn or understand just by reading, you have to have someone with prior experience explain it to you.
 My work with Dr. Faisal Khosa was amazing!
 He gave excellent feedback about our research project and made it clear that he was available for us.
 For me, he gave me great career advice.
 I enjoyed working with him.

 Dr. Faisal Khosa is an inspiration.
 His dedication and commitment to Radiology and towards helping the young physicians is commendable.
 He is a person who will give you the right advice at the right time and will always be there to bail you out of a difficult situation.
 I have known him for over four years now and my respect for him has been growing more and more with every passing day.
 The fact that he invests his time and energies into others and gives selfless advice is something that not a lot of people are capable of doing these days.His valuable advice and support has helped me progress in my Radiology career.
 He is one of the most important people that I owe my success to!
 Thank you once again Dr. Khosa!